Arif-PhyChem/MLQD/README.md

 ```

 * **AIQD model:**
-        Providing input file, an array or a list of input parameters (In this case, the user needs to normalized the data him/her-self).
-AIQD use a logistic function to normalize the dimension of time, i.e.,  $f(t) = a/(1 + b \exp(-(t + c)/d))$ where $a, b, c \text(and) d$ are constants.
-Check out the Supplementary Figure 3 of our AIQD Papar paper https://www.nature.com/articles/s41467-022-29621-w.
+        * **Case -1:** If a user wants to provide parameters for propagation in a file, in the shape of an array or in the form of a list.
+(In this case, the user needs to normalized the data him/herself).
+AIQD uses a logistic function to normalize the dimension of time, i.e.,  $f(t) = a/(1 + b \exp(-(t + c)/d))$ where $a, b, c$ and  $d$ are constants.
+Check out the Supplementary Figure 3 of our AIQD Papar [Predicting the future of excitation energy transfer in light-harvesting complex with artificial intelligence-based quantum dynamics](https://doi.org/10.1038/s41467-022-29621-w "Named link title")

 ```
         param={